ErneG/Image-converter-to-WEBP/readme.md

 ## How to Use
 - Adjust `config.txt` with folder paths and quality settings.
+- Run the script.
+The GUI will appear for control and monitoring.
-- Run the script to automatically convert and manage new images.
+- Use the 'Start' button to begin monitoring and 'Stop' to end it.
+- View conversion logs and error messages directly in the GUI.